 I’ve seen the value of focusing on good communication skills for healthcare workers over the years.
 In the past, I’ve discussed tips for better listening in healthcare conversations and communicating effectively with all families.

 Who is required to take communications education?

-Candidates taking the April 2021 IBLCE Exam or later must have a 5-hour communications course.
+Candidates taking the April 2021 IBCLC exam or later must have a 5-hour communications course.
 This communication skills requirement applies to candidates aspiring to be an IBCLC through any of the three Pathways.

-What if I already completed my 90 hours of lactation education?
+What if I already completed my lactation education?

-If you are taking the IBCLE Exam prior to April 2021, the IBLCE communications requirement does not apply.
-The requirement is for those taking the April 2021 Exam, or later.
+If you are taking the IBCLC exam prior to April 2021, the IBLCE communications requirement does not apply.
+The requirement is for those taking the April 2021 exam, or later.
 In other words, if you plan to submit your candidate application in November 2020 or later, you will need these 5 communication hours.

-If you took my new 90-hour Lactation Education Course (the new course launched March 1, 2020), you’re in luck.
+If you took my Lactation Education Course after March 1, 2020, you’re in luck.

 In addition to the 90 hours of lactation-specific education, I included the 5-hour communication course as a bonus to celebrate the launch of this new course.
 You’ll receive a certificate for the 90-hour portion and an additional certificate for the communications portion once you complete it.

 I already applied for the exam, will my application be rejected?